minskylab/blob/README.md

 └── example.tsx
 ```

-And you want to add a new file called `hello.tsx` in the same folder, you can do it with the following command:
+To add a new file called `hello.tsx` to the same folder, you can use the following command:

 ```bash
 blob do "add a new file called hello.tsx"